Call MN: (800) 969-5166 Call WI: (800)305-3040

 1) Separation by Hand

 This is the first step in every recycling process.
 The devices are picked apart by hand carefully to ensure that nothing is damaged.
 Fixed batteries are taken out of the device.
 If there is a screen attached to the electronic gadget, it is also removed along with its related components.
-Different sources of lights, such as bulbs, are also removed by hand.
+Different sources of light, such as bulbs, are also removed by hand.

 *All components containing chemicals are separated at this stage so that no harmful scenarios occur.